world-class/REPL/slack/README.md

 - *Reply using threads* to keep things neat instead of posting to the channel. :thumbsup:
 - Make sure to read the *Programme Regulations* and the *Guidelines for Examinations*: https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2019-2020.pdf and https://london.ac.uk/sites/default/files/examiners/guidelines-for-examinations-2018-19.pdf
 - *Post in the relevant channels*.
 For example, discrete maths questions should go in #cm1020-discrete-math.
-Use #april2019batch or #october2019batch for cohort specific discussion instead of #general.
+Use #askpreviouscohorts or #october2019batch for cohort specific discussion instead of #general.
 - *Make sure a channel doesn't already exist* before creating another one with the same purpose.
 If you are going to invite only a limited number of students on a topic that doesn't concern necessarily everyone or if you need to collaborate in a *private group work*, you can do so by creating a *private channel* instead of a public one.
 - Find a curated list of course related resources here: https://github.com/world-class/REPL
 - Remember to check the *pinned messages* in each channel: you'll find relevant information.
 More on how "pins" work here: https://slack.com/help/articles/205239997